Immunizations

 Seasonal Vaccines

-We recommend that all adults and children 6 months and older get flu and COVID-19 shots each year, beginning in the fall.
+We recommend that all adults and children 6 months and older get the recommended yearly respiratory illness immunizations.
+Aim to get these immunizations in the fall.

 Travel Vaccines

 If you’re planning a trip overseas, you may need to get certain vaccines, depending on your destination.
 All travel immunizations follow the recommendations of the Centers for Disease Control.
-For more information, visit the CDC’s traveler’s health information web page.
+For more information, visit the CDC’s traveler’s health information.
+Discuss your immunization needs with your primary healthcare provider before your trip.
+You may need to schedule your immunizations up to six months in advance of your trip, depending on your destination.

 We offer the following vaccines for international travel: